What is the Facial ID?

 Facial vectors (hence biometrics hash) are stored as an array of floating point numbers.
 The data is meaningless on its own, effectively acting as a hash, and cannot be reverse engineered.
 Only your application have access to the currently built index.
 You can manage, download, grab your encryption key as well as collect analytics on this index via the Application Manager on the FACEIO Console.
 You can learn more about our privacy practices and compliance via our Trust Center & Privacy Best Practices pages.

-Facial ID deletion are done via simple REST (HTTP) API call to the /deletefacialid endpoint.
-That is, you specify the Facial ID you want to remove from the target application via a simple GET
+Index ID deletion are done via simple REST (HTTP) API call to the /deletefacialid endpoint.
+That is, you specify the Index ID you want to remove from the target application via a simple GET

 or POST

 HTTP request, and you are done.
-Refer to this Python code sample on how to delete a given Facial ID from a particular application.
+Refer to this Python code sample on how to delete a given Index ID from a particular application.

-On success, the meta-data and facial vectors (biometrics hash) linked to the deleted Facial ID are completely purged from the application's facial index and you can no longer authenticate this particular user with the purged Facial ID until he enroll again and another Facial ID shall be assigned to him in such case.
+On success, the meta-data and facial vectors (biometrics hash) linked to the deleted Index ID are completely purged from the application's facial index and you can no longer authenticate this particular user with the purged Index ID until he enroll again and another Index ID shall be assigned to him in such case.

 It would make sense to write a set of security and privacy requirements for your project team(s) that specify usage of such features to mitigate the associated risks.
 You should enlist the help of a web security expert to write these requirements, and consider both user needs and welfare, as well as other issues like policy and regulation enforced by legislation such as the EU General Data Protection Regulation (GDPR).

-Consider the following scenarios where you have to delete the user's Facial ID:
+Consider the following scenarios where you have to delete the user's Index ID:

-For detailed informations on when to provide or delete the Facial ID of a given user, please refer to our Privacy Best Practices Guide.
+For detailed informations on when to provide or delete the Index ID of a given user, please refer to our Privacy Best Practices Guide.

 Addressing Privacy & Security